forcedotcom/git2gus/README.md

 6. Add variables specific to your Salesforce instance

-   - To use with GUS, Salesforce's internal instance, use the User Story Recort Type ID `0129000000006gDAAQ`, the Bug Record Type ID `012T00000004MUHIA2`, the Investigation Record Type ID `0129000000006lWAAQ`, and the Work Item Base URL `https://gus.lightning.force.com/lightning/r/ADM_Work__c/`

-   - To develop outside of GUS, get your Record Type IDs from the Object Manager and copy the base URL from your Agile Accelerator, it should resemble the one included in the example.
+   - Get your Record Type IDs from the Object Manager and copy the base URL from your Agile Accelerator, it should resemble the one included in the example.

    - When you later set up Heroku Connect, your database table and fields related to Agile Accelerator may have a prefix, which you will set as the `SALESFORCE_PREFIX`

-7. Add a link to your GitHub app (ex: the GitHub app for Salesforce's internal GUS instance is https://github.com/apps/git2gus)
+7. Add a link to your GitHub app (ex: the GitHub app for Salesforce's instance is https://github.com/apps/git2gus)

     - This will show up on the app's homepage